Colorado crime family

-The Colorado crime family, also known as the Smaldone crime family, Denver crime family, Denver Mafia or the Mountain Mafia was an Italian-American organized crime syndicate based in Pueblo and Denver, Colorado.
-Pete and Sam Carlino’s bootlegging organization was the foundation of the Denver Mob, which was later taken over by Giuseppe “Little Caesar” Roma.
-Roma’s organization evolved into the modern Denver branch of the La Cosa Nostra of which is known today as the Smaldone crime family.
-Roma expanded their criminal operations into extortion, loan sharking, drugs, bookmaking, and more.
-It is believed by federal authorities that the Denver Mafia went defunct in the 2000s after the death of Clarence Smaldone, however, evidence suggests that they still have a small but significant presence in the Colorado state, particularly in mountain towns.
+The Colorado crime family, also known as the Smaldone crime family, the Denver crime family, the Arvada Cop Mafia, the Denver Mafia or the Mountain Mafia, was an Italian-American Mafia crime family based in Pueblo and Denver, Colorado.
+The family originated as a bootlegging organization headed by the brothers Pete and Sam Carlino, which was later taken over by Giuseppe "Little Caesar" Roma.
+Roma's organization evolved into the Denver branch of La Cosa Nostra, which became known as the Smaldone crime family.
+Roma expanded the family's criminal operations into extortion, loan sharking, drugs, bookmaking, and other rackets.
+It is believed by federal authorities that the Denver Mafia went defunct in the 2000s after the death of Clarence Smaldone.

+History

-Carlino Brothers
+Carlino brothers

-Pete and Sam Carlino were southern Colorado's most notorious bootleggers.
-From 1922 to 1931, they controlled most of the bootlegging territories south of Denver.
-By the late 1920s, the Carlino brothers had moved to Denver and planned on expanding their liquor empire to encompass the entire state of Colorado.
-On January 25, 1931, Denver bootlegger Giuseppe "Joe" Roma set up a "Bootleggers Convention" to avert an all-out war between the Carlino's and the other bootleggers.
-Police arrested 29 people at the meeting; all but one of whom had prior arrests.
-Pete Carlino and the others were charged but released; Roma was not at the meeting.
-District Attorney Carr was publicly condemned Mayor Stapleton for not prosecuting the bootleggers.
+Pete and Sam Carlino were prominent figures in southern Colorado's bootlegging scene during the early 20th century.
+Operating from 1922 to 1931, the Carlino brothers established a significant presence in the bootlegging territories south of Denver.
+As their influence grew, they expanded their operations to Denver, with ambitions to control the entire liquor trade in Colorado.

+In an attempt to prevent an escalation of conflicts among various bootlegging factions, Giuseppe "Joe" Roma, a Denver bootlegger, organized a "Bootleggers Convention" on January 25, 1931.
+This gathering aimed to find a resolution and prevent a full-scale war between the Carlino brothers and other bootleggers.
+However, the convention was interrupted by law enforcement, resulting in the arrest of 29 attendees, most of whom had prior criminal records.

+While Pete Carlino and others were taken into custody, they were eventually released.
+Notably, Giuseppe Roma, a key figure in organizing the convention, was not present at the meeting.
+This event drew attention to District Attorney Carr, who faced public criticism for his perceived lack of action in prosecuting the bootleggers, a sentiment that was further exacerbated by Mayor Stapleton's response to the situation.

 On March 17, 1931, Pete Carlino's opulent home at 3357 Federal Boulevard exploded.
 Initially, police suspected it was members of rival gangs who had set the blast.
 Federal undercover agent Lawrence Baldesareli informed police that it had been Pete Carlino himself who had planned the arson, in order to collect the insurance money for the blast.
 His empire was flagging and he was quickly running out of money.
 Joe Petralia, Chris Murkuri, and Carlino's cousin Dan Colletti were convicted for setting the blast.